Constantin Dobrescu-Argeș: Later echoes

-Ultimately, following World War I, land reform and universal suffrage were introduced throughout the newly established Greater Romania, making it possible for Mihalache to form his own Peasants' Party (PȚ), the first of several interwar agrarianist movements.
+Ultimately, following World War I, land reform and universal suffrage were introduced throughout the newly established Greater Romania, making it possible for Mihalache to form his own Peasants' Party (PȚ) as the first of several interwar agrarianist movements.
 He was joined by Valescu, who took a Senate seat at Argeș in the elections of 1919.
 According to political essayist Pamfil Șeicaru, the party's solid win at Argeș, Muscel, and Dâmbovița was owed primarily to Dobrescu-Argeș's fieldwork in previous decades.
 The movement, in which "Dobrescu-Argeș's memory" was a "foundation stone", remained factionalized to a degree: in 1920, at Priboieni, the folklorist Constantin Rădulescu-Codin relaunched "Gazeta Țăranilor as a National Liberal mouthpiece, critical of Mihalache's policies.
 In 1924, right-wing poet Octavian Goga noted that the PȚ itself had drifted into "macabre promiscuity", and was destined to crumble.
 Goga asserted that: "Important countryside tribunes, once they are dazzled by the shiny flooring of this perfidious Capital City, swoon and fall down.
 You all remember how that poor fella Dobrescu-Argeș stumbled, and how much he had to repent for having discarded his ancestral home!"

 The period came with an overall reevaluation of Dobrescu's role in the movement.
 A re-investigation of his politics was hampered by the destruction of his Țĕranul, issues of which are exceedingly rare; research was able to track down, but not recover, the flag used by Dobrescu in rallying peasants, which, in 1933, was "hidden away in a Gorj County village".
 By the 1930s, the consolidated National Peasants' Party (PNȚ) was claiming Dobrescu as its patriarch.
 An earlier bust done by Frederic Storck from live sittings was raised at Curtea de Argeș in October 1933.
 PNȚ leaders Mihalache and Armand Călinescu were guest speakers at that ceremony.
 The former's musings, published in Dreptatea, described Dobrescu and Partida as precedents in an "organic" movement for "Peasantism".
 Also for the occasion, Adevărul revisited its earlier stances, dedicating Dobrescu a retrospective and quoting him on its frontispiece.
 As argued therein by editor Tudor Teodorescu-Braniște, "most of [Dobrescu's] goals, to this day, are just goals".
 The land reform, he claimed, was haphazard and purposefully unsustainable; the enfranchisement was also compromised by "savage elections", and by Mihalache's own praise of corporatism.